-Industrial Policy and Asset Prices: Stock Market Reactions to Made In China 2025 Policy Announcements
+Industrial Policy and Asset Prices: Evidence from the Made in China 2025 Policy

 Appendix available here:https://ssrn.com/abstract=3525571.